OpenBB-finance/OpenBB/website/content/terminal/forecast/_index.md

 └───────┴────────┴────────┴────────┴────────┴───────────┴──────────────┘
 ```

 Let's use a simple **Probabilistic Exponential Smoothing Model** to predict the close price.
-Keep in mind all models are perform automatic histoical backtesting before providing future forecasts.
+Keep in mind all models are perform automatic historical backtesting before providing future forecasts.

 Note: All models forecaste `close` by default.

 ```
 (🦋) /forecast/ $ expo AAPL
 100%|███████████████████████████████████████████████████████████████████████████████████████████████████████████████████| 115/115 [00:17<00:00,  6.44it/s]
 Exponential smoothing obtains MAPE: 3.86%